AntitheticalElysium/SYNAPSE/README.md

 # SYNAPSE
-Develop a Spiking Neural Network-based autonomous rover for exploring Europa's surface without Earth communication.
+A Spiking Neural Network-based autonomous rover for exploring Europa's surface without Earth communication.

 ## Real-World Relevance
 **This has direct parallels to current and future space exploration:**